Norman (2010 film)

-Norman is a 2010 drama film directed by Jonathan Segal.
+Norman is a 2010 drama film directed by Jonathan Segal from a screenplay written by Talton Wingate.
 It stars Dan Byrd, Emily VanCamp, Adam Goldberg, and Richard Jenkins.
+It follows the titular protagonist, a young teenager faking his cancer in order to face the problems of his life and to deal with his father's terminal illness.

-The film features an original score and songs by multi-instrumentalist Andrew Bird.
-Norman began its theatrical release at various U.S. locations on October 21, 2011.
+Norman was shot in Spokane, Washington in a four-week period.
+The film features an original score and songs by multi-instrumentalist Andrew Bird in his film scoring debut.
+The film was screened at various film festivals before its limited theatrical release at various locations in United States on October 21, 2011.
+It received positive reviews for its emotional depth, Byrd and Jenkins' performance.